How to Sell Network as a Service: A Guide for VARs & MSPs

 NaaS enhances MSPs' ability to be agile and responsive to customer needs, especially in disruptive situations.
 The flexibility of the subscription model allows MSPs to scale services up or down quickly, adapting to changing market demands and customer requirements.

-Enhanced Security and Monitoring Capabilities
+Enhanced Security and Monitoring

 NaaS enables MSPs to offer advanced security and monitoring tools as part of their service package.
 Providing 24/7 network security and management enhances the value proposition and helps build trust with customers, positioning MSPs as reliable and comprehensive service providers.

-Sustainable Business Practices
+Sustainable Practices

 By facilitating proper recycling of end-of-life equipment and promoting a sustainable approach, MSPs can align themselves with environmentally conscious customers.
 This commitment to sustainability can enhance the MSP’s brand reputation and appeal to a broader customer base.

-Efficient Onboarding and Expansion
+Faster Onboarding and Expansion

 NaaS simplifies the process of bringing new locations online, making it faster and more efficient.
 This efficiency allows MSPs to onboard new customers and expand their service reach with minimal disruption and effort.